 The project was designed to implement several key priorities of the National Biodiversity Policy.
 It was partially formulated on some recommendations of the previous GEF-funded project on farmers’ led plant genetic resources conservation.

-UNDP under its Climate Resilience Green Growth Unit is focusing on (i) overall environmental protection, (ii) biodiversity conservation, (iii) forest and (iv) wildlife management; it is preserving farming biodiversity, wildlife and ecosystems through a holistic approach at landscape level with key interventions such as this project on agrobiodiversity conservation under GEF, a forest management project funded by Norway, a project on Legal Enforcement of Wildlife Policy under GEF, and the Lowland Ecosystem Management project funded as well by GEF.
+UNDP under its Climate Resilience Green Growth Unit is focusing on (i) overall environmental protection, (ii) biodiversity conservation, (iii) forest and (iv) wildlife management; it is preserving farming biodiversity, wildlife and ecosystems through a holistic approach at landscape level with key interventions such as this project on agrobiodiversity conservation under GEF, a forest management project funded by Norway, a project on Legal Enforcement of Wildlife Policy under GEF, and the “mainstreaming Incentive for Biodiversity Conservation” funded by GEF.

 The rationale in this setup of interventions is to increase the resilience of both communities and ecosystems through conservation measures (landscape approach) and income generation activities to ensure the long-term sustainability of the latter.